MMA News: Tony Ferguson Burns McGregor And Threatens To Destroy Nurmagomedov

 The situation is confusing, and it has arisen largely because UFC boss Dana White allowed McGregor to spend last year preparing to fight Floyd Mayweather under boxing rules.
 McGregor’s absence means that the lightweight championship will have been in limbo for close to two years by the time McGregor returns.

 The Notorious is clearly the only person who seems to be enjoying the current situation.
-After all various reports claim that McGregor earned anywhere between $30 and $100 million for his losing effort against McGregor.
+After all various reports claim that McGregor earned anywhere between $30 and $100 million for his losing effort against Mayweather.
 Those are the sort of purses that most MMA fighters can only dream about.

 Tony Ferguson Vows To Leave Nurmagomedov ‘Bloody’ After ‘Dancing Circles’ Around Him